 Apply to transfer school

-Some schools will already be full and may only have occasional vacancies when a child leaves.
-As vacancies are filled regularly, any information you receive about vacancies at a school is only valid at the time of enquiry, as we are unable to hold places.
+Some schools will already be full and may only have occasional vacancies.
+Any information you receive about availability of places is only valid at the time of enquiry, as we are unable to hold places.
 For school vacancy information, please contact the Admissions Team on 01429 284368 or e-mail email@example.com.

 If a school has a vacancy when you enquire, you may not be offered that place if the vacancy is filled by an earlier applicant, or the school has a waiting list in operation.